ibm-cloud-docs/watsonx-code-assistant/wca-translate-code.md

       1. Highlight the code in the editor.
       1. Right click to show the pop-up menu.
       1. Choose **{{site.data.keyword.wca_short}}**.
-      1. Choose **Add selected code to chat**.
+      1. Choose **Add selected code to chat** to insert the code into the chat where you are starting the `/translate` command.

-      To paste a code snippet, find the code you want and insert it into the chat.
+      To paste a code snippet:
+      1. Find the code you want to translate.
+      1. Paste the code into the chat where you are starting the `/translate` command.

 - `[additional instructions]` are optional.